huqianghui/spring-cloud/Exercise tutorial.md

 - Go to the overview page of your Azure Spring Cloud server, and select "Config server" in the menu
 - Configure the repository we previously created:
+  - Go to 'https://github.com/huqianghui/azure-spring-cloud-demo-config' and **fork** to your own repository.
-  - Add the repository URL, for example `https://github.com/huqianghui/azure-spring-cloud-demo-config.git`
+  - Add your **own** repository URL, for example `https://github.com/huqianghui/azure-spring-cloud-demo-config.git`
   - Click on `Authentication` and select `public`
 - Click on "Apply" and wait for the operation to succeeed
 - Upload the config files to the github server.
 Here we just use the github as spring cloud's storage repostory.